Justice and Development Party: 2023 general election

+2024 local elections

+This was the first nationwide election since 1977 where the CHP came first in the popular vote, and the first election where the AKP did not come first since its foundation in 2001.
+Nevertheless, the AKP retained a narrow plurality in the number of district mayoralties won due to their alliance with the Nationalist Movement Party in the People's Alliance.
+The AKP achieved 16,339,771 votes or 35.49% of the vote and lost 15 district mayoralties.
+Some key mayoralties lost in this election include Bursa, Denizli and Giresun to the CHP and Ağrı and Muş to the DEM.

 Ideology and policies

 Although the party is described as an Islamist party in some media, party officials reject those claims.
-According to former minister Hüseyin Çelik, "In the Western press, when the AK Party administration – the ruling party of the Turkish Republic – is being named, most of the time 'Islamic', 'Islamist', 'mildly Islamist', 'Islamic-oriented,' 'Islamic-based' or 'with an Islamic agenda', and similar language is being used.
-These characterizations do not reflect the truth, and they sadden us". Çelik added, "The AK Party is a conservative democratic party.
-The AK Party's conservatism is limited to moral and social issues".
+According to former minister Hüseyin Çelik, "In the Western press, when the AKP administration – the ruling party of the Turkish Republic – is being named, most of the time 'Islamic', 'Islamist', 'mildly Islamist', 'Islamic-oriented,' 'Islamic-based' or 'with an Islamic agenda', and similar language is being used.
+These characterizations do not reflect the truth, and they sadden us". Çelik added, "The AKP is a conservative democratic party.
+The AKP's conservatism is limited to moral and social issues".
 Also in a separate speech made in 2005, Prime Minister Recep Tayyip Erdoğan stated, "We are not an Islamic party, and we also refuse labels such as Muslim-democrat."
-Erdogan went on to say that the AK Party's agenda is limited to "conservative democracy".
+Erdogan went on to say that the AKP's agenda is limited to "conservative democracy".

-On the other hand, according to at least one observer (Mustafa Akyol), under the AK Party government of Recep Tayyip Erdoğan, starting in 2007, "hundreds of secularist officers and their civilian allies" were jailed, and by 2012 the "old secularist guard" in positions of authority was replaced by members/supporters of the AK Party and the Islamic Gülen movement.
-On 25 April 2016, the Turkish Parliament Speaker İsmail Kahraman told a conference of Islamic scholars and writers in Istanbul that "secularism would not have a place in a new constitution”, as Turkey is “a Muslim country and so we should have a religious constitution".
+On the other hand, according to at least one observer (Mustafa Akyol), under the AKP government of Recep Tayyip Erdoğan, starting in 2007, "hundreds of secularist officers and their civilian allies" were jailed, and by 2012 the "old secularist guard" in positions of authority was replaced by members/supporters of the AKP and the Islamic Gülen movement.
+On 25 April 2016, the Turkish Parliament Speaker İsmail Kahraman told a conference of Islamic scholars and writers in Istanbul that "secularism would not have a place in a new constitution", as Turkey is "a Muslim country and so we should have a religious constitution".
 (One of the duties of Parliament Speaker is to pen a new draft constitution for Turkey.)
 As of 2023, some sources define the party as being "rooted in political Islam" and an "Islamist-rooted party".